- Published on

 Accessing Secrets with GitHub Actions and Docker Build ARGs

-Now we will need to update our GitHub Actions workflow found at .github/workflows/main.yml.
+Now we will need to update our GitHub Actions workflow found at .github/workflows/main.yml

 name: Deploy

-- example/env-vars
+on: push: branches: - example/env-vars

-Note that even though we call the variable TEST_ENV, we're passing it to the GitHub Action as TEST_ARG.
-This will be explained when we update the Dockerfile below where we discuss the differences between the docker ENV and ARG variables.
+will be explained when we update the Dockerfile below where we discuss the differences between the

 A few changes were made from the original file.

-on: push: branches:- example/env-vars determines the trigger for your GitHub Action.
-In this case, whenever a push or merge is made to the example/env-vars branch.
-Modify this to use your branch name.
+determines the trigger for your GitHub Action.
+In this case, whenever a push or merge is made to the example/env-vars

-docker_build_args: | TEST_ARG is used to pass in ARG variables to the Dockerfile during build time.
-Note that there is no way to directly pass in an ENV variable.
-This guide will help us get around that.
+variables to the Dockerfile during build time.
+Note that there is no way to directly pass in an ENV

-env: TEST_ARG: ${{secrets.TEST_ENV} sets GitHub Action's own environment variables so that they can be passed to your workflow.
-The Docker build ARG variables inherit their values from this section so the name must match the ARG name set above.
+sets GitHub Action's own environment variables so that they can be passed to your workflow.
+The Docker build ARG

 Passing Secrets to Docker Containers From GitHub Actions

-We will have to update the Dockerfile to accept the ARG values and then set them to the ENV variables which we need for our application.
+We will have to update the Dockerfile to accept the ARG

-Update your Dockerfile.
+Update your Dockerfile

 FROM node:16.8-alpine3.11 as builder